-- Observe a patient accurately at a distance and close at hand
+- Observe a patient accurately at a distance and close at hand; and

-- Use the sense of vision, somatic sensation, and smell as part of the observation process.
+- Use the sense of vision, hearing, sensation, and smell as part of the observation process.

-- Be able to speak, hear, and observe patients in order to elicit information, perceive nonverbal communications, and describe changes in mood, activity, and posture
+- Be able to speak, hear, and observe patients in order to elicit information, perceive nonverbal communications, and describe changes in mood, activity, and posture; and,

 - Utilize speech, reading, writing, and computers as part of the communication process.
 In addition, candidates must possess the skills necessary to communicate effectively in small and large group discussions.

-- Execute the movement required to provide patient care such as palpitation, auscultation, percussion, and other diagnostic maneuvers
+- Execute the movement required to provide patient care such as palpation, auscultation, percussion, and other diagnostic maneuvers;

-- Execute movements required to provide general care and emergency treatment to patients.
-These skills require coordination of gross and fine muscular movement, equilibrium, and sensation.
+- Execute movements required to provide continuous general care and emergency treatment to patients; these skills require continuous coordination of gross and fine muscle movement, equilibrium, and sensation;

-- Manipulate equipment and instruments necessary to perform basic laboratory tests and procedures required to attain curricular goals (e.g. needles, stethoscope, ophthalmoscope, tongue blades, intravenous equipment, gynecologic speculum, and scalpel)
+- Manipulate equipment and instruments without interruption necessary to perform basic laboratory tests and procedures required to attain curricular goals (e.g. needles, stethoscope, ophthalmoscope, tongue blades, intravenous equipment, gynecologic speculum, and scalpel); and,

-- Transport themselves from one location to another in a timely fashion in order to facilitate patient care responsibilities and receive educational training.
+- Transport instruments and equipment from one location to another in a timely fashion in order to facilitate patient care responsibilities and receive educational training.

-- Collect, organize, prioritize, analyze, and assimilate large amounts of technically detailed and complex information within a limited time frame.
-This information will be presented in a variety of educational settings, including lectures, small group discussions, and individual clinical settings.
+- Collect, organize, prioritize, analyze, and assimilate large amounts of technically detailed and complex information within a limited time frame and then present that information in a variety of educational settings, including lectures, small group discussions, and individual clinical settings; and,

 - Analyze, integrate, and apply information appropriately for problem solving and decision-making.

-- Sufficient interpersonal skills to interact positively with people from all levels of society, all ethnic backgrounds, and all belief systems
+- Sufficient interpersonal skills to interact positively and in a culturally competent manner with people from all levels of society, all ethnic backgrounds, and all belief systems; and,

 - The ability to accept criticism and respond by appropriate modification of behavior.